prog4biol/pfb2024/problemsets/Unix_01_problemset.md

 8. Rename `sequences.nt.fa` to `cancer_genes.fasta`.
 (Hint: read the man page for mv)

-9. Copy this remote file, cuffdiff.txt, to your problemset directory.
-Here is the url you can use: <https://raw.githubusercontent.com/prog4biol/pfb2024/master/files/cuffdiff.txt>
+9. If you haven't already, copy/download this remote file, cuffdiff.txt, to your problemset directory using `curl`.
+Here is the url you can use: <https://raw.githubusercontent.com/prog4biol/pfb2024/master/files/cuffdiff.txt>.
+Use `-O` is the letter O not the number zero 0.

-Use `wget` to copy <https://raw.githubusercontent.com/prog4biol/pfb2024/master/files/cuffdiff.txt> from the web into your problemsets directory.
-If `wget` is not available on your system, use `curl -O` as an alternative.
-(Note '-O' is the letter O not the number Zero 0)